Milecastle 39: Peel Gap Tower

 It appears to have filled the gap between Turrets 39A and 39B which is the longest known gap between two turrets along the entire length of the wall.

 Access

 The milecastle, the sites of both turrets, and the remains of Peel Gap Tower are all accessible via the Hadrian's Wall Path.
-The Sycamore Gap Tree stands nearby.
+The Sycamore Gap Tree stood nearby until it was felled in 2023.